 CBVC, Inc. began its transitional housing program on August 16, 2011, with the opening of the Wagenaar-Pfister House in Kennewick, WA.
-The Wagenaar-Pfister House was developed to assist 5 veterans with up to 2 years of transitional housing in a clean and sober living environment.
+The Wagenaar-Pfister House was developed to assist 4 veterans with up to 2 years of transitional housing in a clean and sober living environment.
 We have since added the Alexander house in Richland.
 Our Housing Case Manager provides direct support services to help veterans quickly regain stability in permanent housing.
 This is accomplished by developing individualized case management plans including identification of existing barriers to self-sufficiency, setting housing and income goals, and developing an action plan.
 The HCM provides education to veterans about Veteran Affairs (VA) benefits and makes referrals to appropriate providers and resources.

-The VESTRA (VEterans Short Term Rental Assistance) program is a Rapid Re-housing/Homelessness Prevention program to assist veterans and their families from becoming homeless.
+The VESTRA (Veterans Short Term Rental Assistance) program is a Rapid Re-housing/Homelessness Prevention program to assist veterans and their families from becoming homeless.
 Staff will work with clients to assist them in creating a housing stability plan and short term financial goals by individualized counseling and follow up with clients on a monthly basis during the entire program period of six (6) months.
 The Homeless Prevention component of the program is restricted to assisting individuals/households who meet specific income requirements and who have received an eviction notice due to the lack of payments.
-Staff and clients will work together to identify specific barriers to stable housing, and staff will provide education to assist with budgeting, tenant, and job seeking skills.
+Staff and clients will work together to identify specific barriers to stable housing.
+CBVC staff will then provide continuous education to assist with budgeting, tenant, and job seeking skills.
 Staff will also work to ensure that all households are successfully connected to community recourses.

 Benton County Veterans Therapeutic Court assists in transforming the lives of justice involved veterans by reframing the traditional legal process through treatment and mentorship.